unilincoln/ICT-Policies/Acceptable Use Policy.rst

 Introduction
 ------------

-The University promotes and encourages the use of the Internet, including Web 2.0 applications such as Facebook, Twitter, YouTube and blogs, as an important means of communication.
+The University promotes and encourages the use of the Internet, including applications such as Facebook, Twitter, YouTube and blogs, as an important means of communication.
 However, misuse of these facilities can have a negative impact upon the work and reputation of the University.

 Users may access Internet facilities for the conduct of University related business.
 The use of the Internet is subject to this policy as well as all relevant laws and other University Policies and Regulations.